TheDucky/Terminal-discord-presence/README.md

 # Terminal-discord-presence
-a simple script that detects when the command-line is open, grabs basic terminal info and displays it as Discord Rich Presence
+A simple script that detects when the command-line is open, grabs basic terminal info and displays it as Discord Rich Presence

 ## Requirements
 - python3<br>